tripathi-g/Namaste-React/01. Inception/Assigment.md

 - The term library simply refers to a collection of code that is reused repeatedly.
 It comprises of a list of pre-defined function and classes that can be used to improve simplify tasks.
 React is a library.
 - Framework is a foundation upon which developers build application.
 It comes with its basic package which includes all the basic files required.
 We need to follow the structure and rules defined for the respective framework.
 ## 3. What is CDN ?
 Why do we use it ?
 - A content delivery network (CDN) is a geographically distributed group of servers that caches content close to end users.
 This reduces load time, security and to reduce our actual server's bandwith usage.
-CDN sits between hosted server and client hence preventing DDOS attack on our servers.
+CDN sits between hosted server and client hence it can also prevent DDOS attack on our servers.
 ## 4. Why is React known as React ?
 React is called React beacuse the library was designed to react to changes in data and update the ui accordingly.
 ## 5. What is cross-origin in script tag ?
-crossorigin in scriipt tag is used to specify browser to support CORS (Cross Origin Resource Sharing) and allow to load script from another server.
+Crossorigin in scriipt tag is used to specify browser to support CORS (Cross Origin Resource Sharing) and allow to load script from another server.
 ## 6. What is difference between React and ReactDOM
 React is a JavaScript library for building user interfaces.
 ReactDOM is a package that serves as the entry point to the DOM and server renderers for React.
 ReactDOM is responsible for rendering components to the DOM, while React is responsible for managing the state and components.
 ## 7. What is difference between react.development.js and react.production.js files via CDN ?